The Canadian Alps

 Day 2 - Lake Louise

-June 23.
-Today is the prelude as you pedal stroke along the scenic Bow Valley Parkway to Lake Louise.
+Today is prelude as you pedal stroke along the scenic Bow Valley Parkway to Lake Louise.
 Have your camera ready to capture the iconic views and watch for grizzlies, elk, deer and big horn sheep.
 Along the way we’ll explore Johnston Canyon and take a short hike up to Johnston Falls.
-Once you reach Lake Louise, take a shuttle up to Moraine Lake or hike along the paved Lake Louise Lakeshore Trail.
+At Lake Louise hike along the Lake Louise Lakeshore Trail.
 If you're feeling ambitious go all the way to Plain of Six Glaciers Tea House.
-Tonight we’ll fuel up for tomorrows incredible ride.
+Then after dinner we’ll shuttle up to Moraine Lake.
 Mileage options 0 - 39.

 Day 3 - Saskatchewan River Crossing

-June 24.
-While we’ve already had two amazing days of cycling, today begins the official route of the Icefields Parkway.
+While we’ve already had two amazing days of cycling, today begins the official route of the Icefields Parkway in Jasper National Park.
 As you reach Bow Pass you can see the mountains lined up ahead of you as you descend the next 20 miles to the Saskatchewan River.
 On the way take the time to explore the scenic trails along Bow Lake and Peyto Lake where you’ll have your breath taken away by the amazing glacial views.
-We’ll overnight in a rustic inn nestled at the foot of Mt.
+We’ll dine and overnight in a rustic inn nestled at the foot of Mt.
 Wilson.
 Mileage options 0 - 49.

 Day 4 - Columbia Icefields